30 Small Kitchen Pantry Ideas to Maximize Storage & Organization

 Incorporating Lazy Susans in your pantry can ensure that you make the most of the available space while keeping your pantry items organized and easily accessible.
 With the combination of clear containers, sliding shelves, and Lazy Susans, your small pantry organization will be taken to the next level.

-Repurposing Unused Spaces for Extra Pantry Storage
+Repurposing Unused Spaces for Extra Pantry Storage for Small Kitchens

 under the stairs pantry